shendosmanaj/Visual-perception-for-an-Interactive-Robot-playing-Card-Games/README.md

 # Visual-perception-for-an-Interactive-Robot-playing-Card-Games
 Implementation of different deep learning techniques in the scenario of learning a robot to play card games.

-The dll files are files that are needed for darknet framework to work.
-This framework is using opencv and cuda 10.2

 1.FER_and_card_detection.py - doing card detection and facial expression recognition in the same time.
 The result will be showing you in real time in an opened window the predictions and the bounding boxes, and so on.